 The pandemic also underscored the significance of news sentiment.
 With news cycles dominated by pandemic-related updates, investor sentiment was highly influenced by the tone and content of news articles.
 This phenomenon accentuated the symbiotic relationship between news sentiment and stock market movements, with studies like Zhang, Xie, Wang, and Chen's (2020) work highlighting the potential of sentiment analysis in predicting stock market volatility during the pandemic.

-2.5 Conclusion
+2.5 Literature Review Summary

-In conclusion, the confluence of sentiment analysis and financial forecasting is an exciting domain, rich with possibilities.
+In summary, the confluence of sentiment analysis and financial forecasting is an exciting domain, rich with possibilities.
 The literature provides robust evidence of the deep-seated relationship between news sentiment and stock market movements.
 With the continued advancements in machine learning and the increasing ubiquity of digital textual data, the future holds immense promise for further exploration and innovation in this interdisciplinary field.

 3. Data